Ly-sec/swiftfetch/README.md

 The configuration file can be found at `~/.config/swiftfetch/config.toml`, you can customize it to display or hide specific information based on your preferences.

+If you did not set $EDITOR then it will return `nano` as default.
+Most DEs do that by default afaik, might have to add it yourself for WMs
 Here is the default `config.toml` that will be copied automatically:

 ```